-Hannah knew there was great power in prayer, there was purpose in the waiting, and there was a blessing in the answer to her longings.
-Later in the book of Samuel, we read of how she would visit him regularly and bring him gifts, and how God honored her and gave Hannah 5 more children.
+Hannah knew there was great power in prayer, purpose in the waiting, and a blessing in the answer to her longings.
+Later in the book of Samuel, we read of how she would visit him regularly and bring him gifts and how God honored her and gave Hannah five more children.

 God will never allow our pain and brokenness to have the final word.
-He will always give more and bless abundantly, even in the midst of our most difficult seasons.
-The blessings may look different than we had first imagined, but be assured, there is a great depth of faith, perseverance, and character that comes from those dark seasons.
-And God will pour out His Spirit of mercy and grace in our times of deepest need.
+He will always give more and bless abundantly, even amid our most difficult seasons.
+The blessings may look different than we had first imagined, but be assured; there is a great depth of faith, perseverance, and character that comes from those dark seasons.
+And God will pour out His Spirit of mercy and grace in our times of most profound need.